joshday/IOStructs.jl/README.md

 If you want to use a field with a type that doesn't have defined `Base.read`/`Base.write` methods, you can provide your own.
 The syntax is:

 ```
+# Provide a custom reader only
+field::Type = read_expr

+# Provide custom reader and writer
 field::Type = [read_expr, write_expr]
 ```